-The George Washington Masonic National Memorial stands as the most distinguished monument to Washington ever build by a private organization.
+The George Washington Masonic National Memorial stands as the most distinguished monument to Washington ever built by a private organization.
 Erected in the 1920s and 30s, it soars 333 feet as a beacon of Light and knowledge, educating and inspiring all who visit it.
 Recognized in 2015 as a National Historic Landmark, the Memorial is one of the most impressive and iconic buildings in the area around our nation’s capital.
 Our new fundraising endeavor, The Landmark Century Campaign, aims to support a thorough restoration of the Memorial.
 And you can help!

 The George Washington Masonic National Memorial stands as the most impressive private monument to Washington in the world.
 Erected in the 1920s and 30s, it soars 333 feet as a beacon of Light and knowledge, educating and inspiring all who visit it.
 Recognized in 2015 as a National Historic Landmark, the Memorial is one of the most impressive and iconic buildings in the area around our nation’s capital.